warifp/laravel-mail-preview/README.md

 ## Usage

-Everytime an email is sent, an `.html` and `.eml` file will be generated in `storage/email-previews` with a name that includes the first recipient and the subject:
+Everytime an email is sent, an `.html` and `.eml` file will be savind in the directory specified in the `storage_path` of the `mail-preview` config file.
+The name includes the first recipient and the subject:

 ```
 1457904864_john_at_example_com_invoice_000234.html
 1457904864_john_at_example_com_invoice_000234.eml
 ```

-You can open the `.html` file in a web browser, or open the `.eml` file in your default email client to have a realistic look at the final output.
+You can open the `.html` file in a web browser.
+The `.eml` file in your default email client to have a realistic look of the final output.

 ### Preview in a web browser

-When you open the `.html` file in a web browser you'll be able to see how your email will look, however there might be some differences that varies from one email client to another.
+When you open the `.html` file in a web browser you'll be able to see how your email will look.

 At the beginning of the generated file you'll find an HTML comment with all the message info: